 We want to help you make more informed decisions.
-Some links on our site — clearly marked — will take you to a partner website and may result in us earning a referral commission.
+Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-- Moving from an adjustable rate to a fixed rate
+- Moving from an adjustable-rate to a fixed rate

 - Eliminating PMI, or private mortgage insurance

 - Shortening the term of your mortgage so you can pay it off sooner